Click on the tabs below to get connected with off-campus providers in your area.

 - Mental Health Association of Oklahoma: For resources in Oklahoma for all ages

-“We’ve partnered with HealthiestYou, a Teladoc company, to provide free, unlimited access to virtual counseling for the 20-21 policy year.
-This new behavioral service will give you free access to board-certified psychiatrists, psychologists, therapists and counselors as long as your UHCSR plan includes this benefit, which most do.
-Prescription medications may be available, when medically necessary.
-After completing your registration, you’ll choose your provider based on your preferences and needs.
-Appointments can be scheduled 7 days a week by phone or video.” – United Health Care Student Resources
+“Our partnership with HealthiestYou, a Teladoc company, provides our members free, unlimited access to virtual counseling.
+This new behavioral service gives you free access to board-certified psychiatrists, psychologists, therapists and counselors as long as your UHCSR plan includes this benefit, which most do.
+Prescription medications may also be available, when medically necessary.” – United Health Care Student Resources

 For more information regarding the free, unlimited virtual counseling option offered through the student health insurance plan, as well as questions related to transitioning from BetterHelp to HealthiestYou, click here.